Emam96/city-explorer/README.md

 * added a live weather forecast through a third API service
 * added a movie search API
 * Deployed once again with the latest updates

+18-8-2021:

+* Refactored the API functions
+* Refactored the app components
+* Deployed once again with the latest updates

 <hr>